neo4j/docker-neo4j/DEVELOPMENT.md

     ```xml
     <neo4j.version>4.0.0-alpha05</neo4j.version>
     ```
-1. Install the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) Intellij plugin.
+3. Install the [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) Intellij plugin.
-2. Under Run Configurations edit the Template JUnit configuration:
+5. Under Run Configurations edit the Template JUnit configuration:
    1. Select the "EnvFile" tab
    2. Make sure "Enable EnvFile" is checked.
    3. Click the `+` then click to add a `.env` file.
    4. In the file selection box select `./tmp/devenv-enterprise.env` or `./tmp/devenv-community.env` depending on which one you want to test.
+If you do not have the `./tmp` directory, build the docker image and it will be created.
    5. Rebuilding the Neo4j image will regenerate the `.env` files, so you don't need to worry about keeping the environment up to date.

-### If the Neo4j Version is not Publicly Available
+### If building an image from your local Neo4j repository

 1. Clone the Neo4j github repository and checkout the branch you want.
 2. Make sure `java --version` returns java 11 if you're building Neo4j 4.0+, or java 8 if building an earlier branch.